 *contains affiliate link

-I don’t make pie crust often – it’s just RancherMan & me in our empty-nest home these days and making pie is something I typically only make for larger gatherings a few times a year.
+I don’t make pie crust often.
+I mean, it’s just RancherMan & me in our empty-nest home these days.
+So making pie is something I typically only make for larger gatherings a few times a year.
 But occasionally I’ll need to make a pie crust for things other than a pie.

 Thankfully this recipe makes a delicious flaky crust in no time.

 Recently I made a homemade Chicken Pot Pie and I needed crust for that. (it was delicious by the way)

 And even more recently while the grandbabies were visiting I made some baked Apple Hand-Pies.
 Those are little apple pies you can eat with one hand – kinda like fried pies.
 And of course I needed the crust for that as well.

 To make the crust I measured out 2 cups of flour and added 1 teaspoon of salt and mixed it together.